 Alabama Beaches Fishing Charters: What to Bring

-These Alabama beaches fishing charters provide required licenses and gear needed for a day on the water.
+These Alabama beaches fishing charters provide required licenses and gear.
 However coolers and life jackets may not be provided, so call ahead and ask.
 Many also have rules against hard liquor, glass bottles and cooler size.
 Check with the local charter about specific guidelines.

 Remember to bring plenty of non-spray sunscreen, a hat, sunglasses, slip-resistant shoes and a sense of adventure.
 Depending on the length of the trip, anglers may also need snacks, water and beverages.